jeromeetienne/GSP/gsp_sc/doc/design.md

   - the vscode client can then communicate with any language server that implements the protocol
   - their solution is very successful and is now widely adopted
   - their solution is similar in principle to what we want to do with GSP
-- GSP stands for Graphical Server Protocol
-  - the goal is to have a protocol to describe graphical scenes
-  - thus it is abstract enough to be used in different contexts
-  - people can easily implement various renderers for it
-  - we provide a reference implementation in python using matplotlib
-    - python is widely used in the data science community
-    - matplotlib is a widely used plotting library in python
-    - numpy is used for numerical computations in python
-  - datoviz presents another implementation in C++/python using Vulkan

 # Remote data